kavia-common/network-management-5556-5683/FrontendApplication/README.md

 ## Development Notes

 - Mock API is implemented under src/api/devices.js and enabled via REACT_APP_USE_MOCKS=true.
-- The API client reads process.env.REACT_APP_API_BASE_URL by default.
+- The API client reads REACT_APP_API_BASE_URL if set, otherwise uses same-origin relative paths.
 - Validation utilities live in src/utils/validation.js.
 - Pagination component lives at src/components/Common/Pagination.js and can be reused in other lists.